 Sadly, it’s not uncommon for a business to receive a fake Google review.

-It could be from a spammer or a direct competitor; it could even be a disgruntled former employee hoping to cause irreparable damage on your employer brand.
+It could be from a spammer or a direct competitor.
+It could even be from a disgruntled former employee hoping to cause irreparable damage on your employer brand.

 - Sign into Google My Business.